qntln/difftrack/README.rst

 ``BoundedListDiffHandler``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If we want to keep our list bounded we can use
+If we want to keep our list bounded (capped to a certain size) we can use
-``difftrack.BoundedListDiffHandler``
+``difftrack.BoundedListDiffHandler``.

 .. code:: python